majedkaraali/WebCMS/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use, modify, and distribute.
+This project is licensed under the **GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19**